dmort27/panphon/README.md

 * **round**: round
 * **tense**: tense

-The data in this table is drawn primarily from two sources: the data files for [HsSPE](https://github.com/dmort27/HsSPE) and Bruce Hayes's [feature spreadsheet](http://www.linguistics.ucla.edu/people/hayes/IP/#features).
+Inspiration for the data in this table is drawn primarily from two sources: the data files for [HsSPE](https://github.com/dmort27/HsSPE) and Bruce Hayes's [feature spreadsheet](http://www.linguistics.ucla.edu/people/hayes/IP/#features).
+It has since be re-rationalizeds based on evidence from a wide range of sources.

 The IPA Character Table is intended to contain all of the unmodified symbols in IPA, as well as all common affricates and dually-articulated segments.
 It is meant to be augmented by the rule-driven application of diacritics and modifiers.